Using red light therapy at home has become a huge hype these days. And I too have tried it.

 Red light therapy has been shown to have a positive effect on bone remodeling.
 And to have the potential to be a tool in the prevention of osteoporosis.

 This is important to mention.
 Since one of the most important things for a younger-looking face is strong facial bones.
 In this post, you can read more about why bone loss contributes to sagging skin and an aging face.
 But for now, what is worth mentioning is that red light therapy might have a positive effect.

 Red light therapy for fertility and much more

 Red light therapy, as well as infra-red light, is also used for improving fertility among women (and men) who have difficulties conceiving.

 Several clinics have found low-level light therapy to be helpful in improving the chance of infertile women becoming pregnant.
 And to have successful births.
 Even women classified as severe infertile have had a much higher success rate compared to only doing in vitro fertilization (IVF).

 The hypothesis is that the boost of ATP and the lowering of inflammation and oxidative stress, in turn improves the quality of the follicles.
-The extra collagen production is also thought to be of help since that help strengthens the ligaments that support the uterus.
+The extra collagen production is also thought to be of help since that helps strengthen the ligaments that support the uterus.

 When it comes to male infertility, red light therapy might also be helpful in improving sperm mobility and sperm quality.

 The list goes on.
 But as mentioned earlier, there is not enough evidence yet to actually conclude that red light therapy is effective for any of these concerns.